mahmoud-medhat0/3rd-project/instructions/4-turn-errors-into-sirens.md

 Errors and unhealthy states are important to know about, wouldn’t you say?
 But, too often, server errors are silenced by hasty reboots or simply never having an outlet in the first place.
 If a server has an error in a forest, but no one is there to hear it, did it actually happen?
 Why is the server in the forest in the first place?

-UdaPeople chose Prometheus as a monitoring solution since it is open-source and versatile.
+rdproject chose Prometheus as a monitoring solution since it is open-source and versatile.
 Once configured properly, Prometheus will turn our server’s errors into sirens that no one can ignore.

 ### Setup